qio-io/nickel-redis/README.md

-nickel-postgres
+nickel-redis
 =======

-A postgres middleware for nickel.rs
+A redis middleware for nickel.rs

 ## Usage